SchmidtDSE/plastics-interventions-doc/min_reuse_rate.md

 One of this intervention's primary mechanisms is influencing consumption.
 After consumption has been modified by bans, taxes, and caps, this intervention arrives at a mass displacement which has effects across all EOL fates but disproportionately in non-recycling.
 Therefore, this intervention must be considered prior to recycling constraints.

 ## Time delays
 Note that these impacts happen in the future after the reusable product enters consumption.
 In other words, these consumption effects are delayed both by policy start of phase in and, to identify the future products displaced, the lifecycle of the products had they not been reusable.
+In practice, this intervention expects this time displacement of lifecycle duration.

 \medskip
 <br>